Mono4DGS-HDR: High Dynamic Range 4D Gaussian Splatting from Alternating-exposure Monocular Videos¶

 TL;DR¶

-This work is the first to address the problem of reconstructing renderable 4D HDR scenes from pose-free alternating-exposure monocular videos.
-Through a two-stage optimization pipeline (orthographic video space → world space), a Video-to-World Gaussian transformation strategy, and temporal luminance regularization, the method achieves 37.64 dB HDR PSNR and 161 FPS on synthetic data, comprehensively outperforming existing approaches.
+This work is the first to address the problem of reconstructing renderable 4D HDR scenes from pose-less alternating-exposure monocular videos.
+Through a two-stage optimization (orthographic video space → world space), a Video-to-World Gaussian transformation strategy, and temporal luminance regularization, it achieves 37.64 dB HDR PSNR and 161 FPS on synthetic data, significantly outperforming existing methods.

 Background & Motivation¶

-Background: 4D dynamic scene reconstruction (particularly 3DGS-based) has seen significant progress, and HDR reconstruction methods (GaussHDR, HDR-HexPlane) have also been proposed.
-However, the combination of the two—performing 4D HDR reconstruction from monocular alternating-exposure video—remains unaddressed.
+Background: While 4D dynamic scene reconstruction (especially based on 3DGS) has progressed and HDR reconstruction methods (GaussHDR, HDR-HexPlane) exist, the combination—4D HDR reconstruction from monocular alternating-exposure videos—remains unsolved.

-Limitations of Prior Work: (a) Alternating exposure causes adjacent frames to differ in brightness, causing standard photometric reprojection to fail and making camera pose estimation infeasible; (b) 2D priors (tracking, depth, optical flow) are noisy across frames with varying brightness; (c) existing dynamic methods (SplineGS, MoSca) are designed for constant-exposure video and perform poorly when naively extended with an HDR head; (d) HDR methods (GaussHDR) require known poses and multi-view inputs.
+Limitations of Prior Work: (a) Alternating exposure causes inconsistent brightness in adjacent frames, leading to the failure of standard photometric reprojection for camera pose estimation. (b) 2D priors (tracking, depth, optical flow) are noisy between frames with varying brightness. (c) Existing dynamic methods (SplineGS, MoSca) are designed for constant-luminance videos; directly adding an HDR head yields poor results. (d) HDR methods (GaussHDR) require known poses and multi-view setups.

-Key Challenge: Alternating exposure → unreliable pose estimation → geometric instability → inconsistent HDR appearance.
-A vicious cycle.
+Key Challenge: Alternating brightness → difficult pose estimation → unstable geometry → inconsistent HDR appearance.
+This creates a vicious cycle.

-Key Insight: The proposed approach first trains "video Gaussians" in orthographic camera coordinate space (bypassing pose estimation) to recover HDR training frames, then uses the recovered HDR frames for photometric reprojection to estimate poses, and finally transforms to world space for joint optimization.
+Key Insight: Train "Video Gaussians" in an orthographic camera coordinate space first to bypass pose estimation and recover HDR training frames.
+These recovered HDR frames are then used for photometric reprojection to estimate poses, followed by a transformation into world space for joint optimization.

 Method¶